-Each dot in the chart below was a member of the Senate in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kempthorne is shown as a purple triangle. (analysis methodology)
+Kempthorne is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kempthorne sponsored bills primarily in these issue areas:

 Government Operations and Politics (16%) Crime and Law Enforcement (15%) Law (15%) Economics and Public Finance (14%) Environmental Protection (12%) Public Lands and Natural Resources (11%) Commerce (9%) Animals (8%)

 - S. 2512 (105th): Natural Resources Institute Act of 1998

 - S.Res.
 201 (105th): A resolution to commemorate and acknowledge the dedication and sacrifice made by …